Indonesian Red Cross Society

-Indonesia is the one of the very few Muslim-majority countries to use the Red Cross as its symbol.
-Indonesia is neither a strictly faith-based nor secular nation.
+Indonesia is one of the few Muslim-majority countries to use the Red Cross as its symbol.
+Indonesia is not a strictly faith-based nation.

 In mid-2013, the Indonesian Red Cross Society had 32,568 people in its Volunteer Corps, 19,294 Individual Volunteers and 893,381 Blood Donor Volunteers, for a total of 945,243 persons, which is recorded as the highest number of volunteers in the world.

 History

 The IRCS was created on 17 September 1945, exactly one month after Indonesia's independence.
 President Sukarno ordered its inception when a battle between Indonesian soldiers and allied troops broke out, leaving many wounded, on 3 September 1945.
 Based on the performance, IRCS received an international recognition in 1950 that it was accepted as a member of the International Red Cross and achieved its legal status through Presidential Decree Number 25 of 1959, which was later reinforced by Presidential Decree Number 245 of 1963.